 While many parenting strategies of long ago found shame useful to stop aggressive behavior in the short term, the long-term mental health implications are devastating.

 Regardless of your child’s age, providing them with the dignity of privacy is a good idea.

-Removing the audience can also look like shifting attention off your child and onto a distraction or preferred activity.
+Removing the audience can also mean shifting attention off your child and onto a distraction or preferred activity.

-Then find comfort that you’re now part of a club of millions of other parents who’ve navigated this before you.
+Whether it’s a younger child acting aggressively or a 5th grader lashing out physically, it’s not fun.
+But, take comfort in knowing you’re part of a club of millions of other parents who’ve navigated this before you.

 And guess what?!
 They made it.

 Your turn, Friend.
 Thoughts?
-Questions?
 What’s working with your kiddo?
 Would love to hear from you.

 About the Author:

 Lindsay is a trauma-informed educator with a Master’s Degree in Teaching.
 Her mission is to support moms to equip neurodivergent kids (ADHD, Autism, Dyslexia, Anxiety) to thrive as exactly who they’ve been created to be.
 Wait until you hear the story that led to it all…